-In addition to trying new foods, a study abroad program introduces you to traditional music, enjoying local activities, and learning about your host culture, living abroad offers you so much more.
+In addition to trying new foods, a study abroad program introduces you to traditional music, enjoy local activities, and learn about your host culture, living abroad offers you so much more.

 You can even compare your own culture and realize that there could be similarities too.
 This is a fun journey for you to become culturally educated and connect with local families.